simon-f-j/GifMaker/README.md

 # GifMaker
-GUI gif maker using the pillow python library
+A simple gifmaker resembling "Snipping tool" using mss, pillow and cv2 to capture images and process images.